 The people who were high-performing became increasingly frustrated with the performance issues not being addressed and the people who were average-performers, slowly and leechingly like the water being added to coffee, began to let their performance slide - and the people who had already been inclined to low performance ... well they turned into coffee almost immediately!

 Unfortunately, the team lost several high performers before the rot was stopped and in the end we actually had to virtually disband the team and bring in people from other teams in order to get it back performing.

 One of the things we did was really strengthen the leaders skills at handling difficult conversations.
-Take a peek at "Influence Your Way To Success" - the e-book that shows you how to handle difficult conversations with confidence.
+Access the "Successful Feedback" - training that shows you how to handle difficult conversations with confidence.

 If you are leader letting under-performance go unremarked ... who is avoiding dealing with difficult employees (or doesn't know how to do it effectively) ... then the uncomfortable truth for you is that your team will eventually perform to the level of the lowest performer.